 To many, the answer is obvious: Vikings were barbarians, fitting of the description of godless savages who would have worn long, flowing locks of hair accompanied by immensely thick beards.
 Or did they?
 Recent revisions to Viking history have painted a starkly different picture of what life was like for Scandinavians during the Viking Age.
 We’ve since learned that they were cleanliness-oriented, bathed weekly, and paid particular attention to their appearance.
 We know now that women decorated their clothes with colorful beads among other shiny objects, and the men groomed their beards daily.
-So with all of this new information available to us, the question stands: how did they wear their hair?
+So with all of this new information available to us, the question stands: how did Vikings wear their hair?

 Contrary to popular belief, long hair and a thick beard were not universal styles among those who betook themselves a-Viking (to go a-Viking).
 Long hair was known to be a hazard during combat and was challenging to keep clean during long sea voyages.
 Historians have noted that very short hair may have been reserved for slaves, but there exists evidence to show that hairstyles varied considerably among individuals and that some notable figures chose to wear short hair.
-Evidence from the archeological record—which includes statues, statuettes, and picture stones—shows men with many variations of hair cuts.
+Evidence from the archeological record—which includes statues, statuettes, and picture stones—shows men with many variations of haircuts.
 Some may have worn their hair shoulder-length.
 Others may have had bowl-cuts.
 Many may have trimmed and groomed their beards into goatees.
-It appears that, precisely as it is today, hair styles may have been a form of self-expression.
+It appears that, precisely as it is today, hairstyles may have been a form of self-expression.

-By the end of the Viking Age, the Christianization of Scandinavia imposed rules surrounding vanity, ending the varieties of hairdos among Scandinavians (for a while).
+By the end of the Viking Age, the Christianization of Scandinavia imposed rules surrounding vanity, effectively ending the varieties of hairstyles among Scandinavians (for a while).
 The Bayeux Tapestry shows us that military men during this period wore short hair, particularly in the back (pictured below).

 Ultimately, the evidence points to a culture that allowed self-expression.
-This may be a hard pill for some to swallow, but it appears the eccentric hairstyles fashioned by the Vikings in the History Channel’s series of that name may be closer to reality than the idea that they all had long, free-flowing hair.
+This may be a hard pill for some to swallow, but it appears the eccentric hairstyles fashioned by the Vikings in the History Channel’s eponymous series may be closer to reality than the idea that they all had long, free-flowing hair.
 It also appears that styles changed with time and by location.
 Mainly, Vikings’ hairstyles met the demands of their profession, which was to raid, pillage, and later, conquer.